GeoscienceAustralia/ptha/ptha_access/INSTALL.Rmd

     R CMD INSTALL ncdf4_1.16.tar.gz --configure-args="--with-nc-config=/home/username/PATH_TO_YOUR_NETCDF_INSTALL/bin/nc-config"

-On ubuntu you might need to prepend `sudo` to the above command, depending on where you do the installation.
+On Ubuntu you might need to prepend `sudo` to the above command, depending on where you do the installation.
 Also, you may need to adjust the numbers in the `ncdf4_1.16.tar.gz` term above to match those of the package you download.
 Furthermore, you definitely need to change the path to nc-config to match the